September 2, 2024

 In blue sapphires, there is another set of color designations that are interesting but do not form such a clear demarcation, but one has to classify.
 "Peacock" is typical of Sri Lanka, where some of the finest blue sapphires have been found, likened to the color of the peacock's neck or tail feathers.
 This is an electric blue and can be quite spectacular.
 "Velvet" (translates to "velvet blue") is among the most sought-after gemstones by connoisseurs.
 These sapphires, with their almost cobalt blue appearance, came mainly from Kashmir (India) and are still very rarely found in Sri Lanka and Madagascar from current occurrences.
 Both color designations are to be considered roughly in the "Vivid Blues" range, intense in hue and saturation, yet luminous and majestic in their way as "electric" or "velvety".
 Both of these color designations are the world's top quality blue sapphires, very valuable and extremely rare to find.
 Important is this color nuance can not be classified in the scheme of cornflower blue and royal blue, because it is in between and very few sapphires from the point of view of an expert correspond to this.

 Furthermore, one finds the color designation "Indigo" which traditionally goes back to the indigo plant family and is perceived today primarily as the blue color of blue jeans.
 This type of color differs from the pure blues "cornflower", "peacock", "velvet" and "royal blue" in that it has both a deep tone and a slightly lower saturation.
 Indigo sapphires are found in many places, especially in deposits derived from basalts.
-These include Thailand, Madagascar, Australia, and Nigeria, among others.
+These include Thailand, Madagascar, Australia, and Nigeria, among others (Source: Lotus Gemology).
 Likewise, from basalt deposits in Australia, Thailand, Cambodia, Nigeria, and Vietnam, there are sapphires called "Twilight" that resemble the deep blue color of the sky a few minutes after sunset.
 Both sapphire colors have a cooler and less warm appearance, a different character of the stone, in global terms, the demand is lower and so is its value, as slightly mixed shades such as gray and green, dull the hue and redeem a lower value in market terms.

 Blue Sapphires